 of your department.

-See Registration and Deadline Dates page in Schedule of Classes,
+See Registration and Deadline Dates info in Schedule of Classes

-and the detailed Final Exam Schedule at the back of the Schedule
+weblink, and the detailed Final Exam Schedule in the Schedule of

 Final Grade Submission

 Final grades are submitted online via NEIUport.
 Information